nielsenjared/nielsenjared.github.io/content/blog/patterrn-recognition/index.md

 When learning algorithms, there are two primary reasons we always start with sorting.
 The first is that a sorted array is a prerequisite for many other algorithms, such as search.
 The second is that, according to Donald Knuth in The Art of Computer Programming, “...sorting algorithms make a valuable case study of how to attack computer programming problems in general.”
 He continues:

-Sorting techniques also provide excellent illustrations of the general ideas involved in the analysis of algorithms--the ideas used to determine performance characteristics of algorithms so that an intelligent choice can be made between competing methods.
+> Sorting techniques also provide excellent illustrations of the general ideas involved in the analysis of algorithms--the ideas used to determine performance characteristics of algorithms so that an intelligent choice can be made between competing methods.

+### How to recognize patterns

+* Focused vs. diffuse mode

+* Metapatterns

 ## Metapatterns